 During this project you will be required to attend two sets of training:

-Collection training: depending on the device you are allocated, this will either be one-to-one training or training run in small groups.
-This is the session where you will receive your device.
+- Collection training: depending on the device you are allocated, this will either be a one-to-one training session which is where you will receive your device, or (if it's a GWD device) it will be posted to your church and your diocesan Giving Advisor can support you with setup.
 This will mean you can get hands-on, in-person support with your unit and you can ask any questions you have.

 Additionally, your diocesan giving advisor will always be around to help, and the National Giving Team can add further expertise.
 The unit manufacturers also have support teams should there be a technical or hardware issue that needs resolving.